 Being given a toolbox with several Puma products and hacking tools (such as Arduino) our first thoughts were focused on how to improve a meaningful experience improving what we had in our hands.
-However it didn’t take long to realise that was already been done -better- by other companies.
-Therefore we took a step back from trying to define the next best thing in technology, and started asking ourselves what, in our experience, was preventing to do more sport.
-If we have to be honest, it’s often not only about lack of time, but mostly about laziness and motivation: we work most of our day sit in front of the computer, then after work we spend a lot of time commuting or driving home, often in a chaotic and busy environment.
-So that when we reach home the idea of get changed and go out again doesn’t sound very appealing.
+However it didn’t take long to realize that was already been done -better- by other companies.
+Therefore we took a step back from trying pointlessly to define the "next best thing in technology", and started asking ourselves what, in our experience, was preventing to do more sport.
+If we have to be honest, it’s often not only about lack of time, but mostly about laziness and motivation: we work most of our day sitting in front of the computer, then after work we spend a lot of time commuting or driving home, often in a chaotic and busy environment.
+So that when we reach home the idea of getting changed and go out again doesn’t sound very appealing.
 So why don’t try to improve the experience in this area?

 We develop an integration with the existing Puma’s fitness app PUMAtrac that stores my information (shoe size, clothes preferences…) and allows me to locate the closest places to rent a running gear.
 Thought the app I can manage the whole process: from the booking of the gear to the delivery place and time of my valuables.

 As a designer, I believe that a prototype is worth more than thousands of words.
 It helps aligning people within teams, with clients, and in this situation, with a jury of experts, and clearly communicate our idea of this service.
 Therefore after the concept definition, I focused on creating a tangible interface.